3dcitydb/importer-exporter/README.md

 * Full support for CityGML versions 2.0.0 and 1.0.0
 * Support for CityGML Application Domain Extensions (ADEs) through software extensions
-* Support for Oracle Spatial, Oracle Locator, and PostGIS
+* Support for Oracle Locator/Spatial and PostGIS
 * Reading/writing CityGML instance documents of arbitrary file size
 * Export of KML/COLLADA/glTF models including tiling schemas for visualization and interactive exploration of large city models